Mirko Guerrini: Biography

 Mirko Guerrini was born in Florence, Italy.
 Has studied piano, saxophone, classical composition and jazz music at the Conservatorio “Cherubini” in Florence, as well as Jazz saxophone with Dave Liebman in New York.

-Eclectic and multi-instrumentalist, composer and orchestra conductor, he has 20 Cds to his credit as a solo sax player and leader of jazz ensembles, more than 50 CDs as a sideman.
-He is now leading the band ‘Mirko Guerrini Horizontal Quartet’ (Andrea Keller, Tamara Murphy and Niko Schauble) and he is also the co-leader of the acclaimed band ‘Torrio!’ with Paul Grabowsky and Niko Schauble.
+A multi-instrumentalist, composer and orchestra conductor, he has 20 albums to his credit as a solo sax player and leader of jazz ensembles, more than 50 CDs as a sideman.
+He is now leading the band 'Mirko Guerrini Horizontal Quartet' (Andrea Keller, Tamara Murphy and Niko Schäuble) and he is also the co-leader of the band 'Torrio!' with Paul Grabowsky and Niko Schauble.

-Guerrini has released 6 books: 2 with a selection of his compositions by the well known label Carisch Ed, and 3 educational books dedicated to the Jazz Tenor Saxophone: Stan Getz, Joe Henderson and Oliver Nelson.
+Guerrini has released six books: two with a selection of his compositions by the well known label Carisch Ed, and three educational books dedicated to the Jazz Tenor Saxophone: Stan Getz, Joe Henderson and Oliver Nelson.

-He was part of the “blockbuster” project “Carioca” with Stefano Bollani (CD and DVD released with more than 80.000 copies sold), and has toured 3 times in Italy with more than 50 concerts.
-In two of them the great Caetano Veloso has joined the band.
+He was part of the "blockbuster" project Carioca with Stefano Bollani (CD and DVD released with over 80.000 copies sold), and has toured three times in Italy with more than 50 concerts.
+In two of them Caetano Veloso has joined the band.

-Guerrini hosted the radio show “Dottor Djembè” together with the comedian David Riondino and the jazz superstar Stefano Bollani.
+Guerrini hosted the radio show Dottor Djembè together with the comedian David Riondino and the jazz superstar Stefano Bollani.
 The radio program was aired on the Italian national radio channel Radio3.
-The program won several awards for the best radio show, and went on for 6 years with more than 180 shows produced.
+The program won several awards, and went on for six years with over 180 shows produced.

-He has very high quality and varied collaborations: with Billy Cobham, Brian Auger, Mark Feldman, Stefano Bollani, Enrico Rava, Stefano Battaglia, Paul McCandless, Caetano Veloso, Hermeto Pascoal, Paul Grabowsky, Tony Gould, Niko Schauble, Andrea Keller, Monash Art Ensemble, as far as jazz is concerned, with notable singers-songwriters such as Ivano Fossati and Giorgio Gaber and with a number of other outstanding artists in Italy and abroad.
+He has had collaborations: with Billy Cobham, Brian Auger, Mark Feldman, Stefano Bollani, Enrico Rava, Stefano Battaglia, Paul McCandless, Caetano Veloso, Hermeto Pascoal, Paul Grabowsky, Tony Gould, Niko Schauble, Andrea Keller, Monash Art Ensemble, as far as jazz is concerned, with singers-songwriters such as Ivano Fossati and Giorgio Gaber and with a number of other artists in Italy and abroad.